-The approach to create asymmetric forms in the cross-covariance replaces $\sigma_{jk}$ with a complex-valued parameterization.
-In the setting $d=1$, we consider the multivariate covariance with $j$, $k$ entry: Here, $\Re[z]$ and $\Im[z]$ denote the real and imaginary parts of $z$, $\textrm{sign}[z] = \mathbb{I}(z > 0) - \mathbb{I}(z < 0)$ is the sign function, and the matrix of $[\sigma_{jk}]$ is now a positive semidefinite and Hermitian matrix with potentially complex entries on the off-diagonal (continuing to ensure the validity of the model).
-On the diagonals, $\Im[\sigma_{jj}]=0$ and we return to \eqref{eq:real_cc} with a CH covariance.
-However, on the off-diagonals, if $\Im[\sigma_{jk}] \neq 0$, we obtain asymmetry in the cross-covariance.
-If $\Re[\sigma_{jk}]= 0 $, then the cross-covariance is an odd function, that is, $\mathbb{E}[Y_j(s)Y_k(s^\prime)] = - \mathbb{E}[Y_j(s^\prime)Y_k(s)\}$, as it is the Fourier transform of an odd function \citep[or, alternatively, the Hilbert transform of a even function, see][]{king2009hilbert}.
-In Figs. \ref{fig:complex_entries}, we plot an example of cross-covariances with varying values for $\sigma_{jk}$, with $\nu_j = \nu_k = 1/2$ and $\alpha_j = \alpha_k = \beta_j = \beta_k = 1$, as well as cross-covariances with $\sigma_{jk} = \I$ and other parameters varying.
-By varying $\Re[\sigma_{jk}]$ and $\Im[\sigma_{jk}]$ together, the model's flexibility covers the symmetric case as well as a variety of asymmetric cases.
+To create asymmetric forms in the cross-covariance, $\sigma_{jk}$ is replaced with a complex-valued parameterization.
+In the setting $d=1$, consider the multivariate covariance with $j$, $k$ entry The matrix $\sigma$ is now a positive semidefinite and Hermitian matrix with potentially complex entries on the off-diagonal.
+On the diagonals, $\Im(\sigma_{jj})=0$ and one has Eq. \eqref{eq:real_cc} with a CH covariance.
+However, on the off-diagonals, if $\Im(\sigma_{jk}) \neq 0$, asymmetry in the cross-covariance is obtained.
+If $\Re(\sigma_{jk})= 0 $, then the cross-covariance is an odd function, that is, $E\{Y_j(s)Y_k(s^\prime)\} = - E\{Y_j(s^\prime)Y_k(s)\}$, as it is the Fourier transform of an odd function \citep[or, alternatively, the Hilbert transform of a even function, see][]{king2009hilbert}.
+In Figs. \ref{fig:spectral}(d), \ref{fig:spectral}(e), and \ref{fig:spectral}(f), various examples are plotted.
+By varying $\Re(\sigma_{jk})$ and $\Im(\sigma_{jk})$ together, the model's flexibility covers the symmetric case as well as a variety of asymmetric cases.
 For $d>1$, one may extend this model using polar coordinates similar to Sect.
 4 of \cite{yarger2023multivariate}.
 While somewhat challenging computationally, this construction can comprehensively describe processes' origin behavior \citep[see the supplement of][]{yarger2023multivariate}.

-For $d>1$, one may extend this model using polar coordinates similar to Section 4 of \cite{yarger2023multivariate}.
-Computations for the spectral approach are more challenging for the multivariate CH covariance compared to the multivariate Mat\'ern covariance in \cite{yarger2023multivariate} due to necessary evaluations of the special functions $\mathcal{U}(\cdot, \cdot, \cdot)$ in the spectral density.
-While challenging computationally, working through the spectral domain allows for a comprehensive description of the origin behavior of the processes \citep[see Section 6 of][]{yarger2023multivariate}.